csiro-dcfp/doppyo/README.md

 --------------------------
 Contains codes/documents associated with the cafepy package
-* cafeverif.py - functions for assessing one date set relative to another (usually model output relative to observation).
+* cafeverif.py - functions for assessing one data set relative to another (usually model output relative to observation).
 * cafeutils.py - general support functions for the cafepy package.
 * **tests** - contains tests for various modules of the cafepy package.
 * **tutorials** - contains tutorials on using the cafepy package.